Things to do in Galashiels, Scottish Borders

-The club has a 9 hole par 70 course with a relaxed atmosphere and dress code, and caters to golfing parties of all sizes.
+The club has a 9-hole par 70 course, a relaxed atmosphere and dress code and caters to golfing parties of all sizes.

 Torwoodlee Golf Club

-The course, set in a scenic valley among mature trees and offers 18 challenging holes, but is suitable for golfers of all levels.
+The course is set in a scenic valley among mature trees and offers 18 challenging holes, but is suitable for golfers of all levels.

 The Scottish Borders is a mecca for cyclists from across the UK and around the world - a combination of quiet roads and spectacular scenery making it an irresistible place to explore on two wheels.